geometer/sandbox/README.md

 * Simple set of python functions for creating scenes ([core.py](python/sandbox/core.py), [scene.py](python/sandbox/scene.py))
 * Scene placement: a simple app that takes a scene and tries to find a configuration of objects that meets all the constraints ([placement.py](python/sandbox/placement.py))
-* Property hunter: a script that takes a scene placement and collects properties like 'similar triangles' or 'integer ratio of two angles' ([hunter.py](python/sandbox/hunter.py))
+* Property hunter: a script that takes a scene placement and collects properties like “two triangles are similar” or “the ratio of two angles is integer” ([hunter.py](python/sandbox/hunter.py))
 * An explainer, a simple app that takes a scene, and applies rules to prove the facts about the scene.
 The explainer does not adds any additional constructions nor makes assumptions to analyse separate variants ([explainer.py](python/sandbox/explainer.py))

 **Tests and samples**: